Limits of stable maps in a semi-stable degeneration: Rational curves in a pencil of cubic surfaces

-where $\al$ is the (homology class of the) smoothing of the limiting line shown in Figure~\ref{CubicToB3P2_fg}-Right.
+where $\al$ is the homology class of the smoothing of the limiting line shown in Figure~\ref{CubicToB3P2_fg}-Right.
 Since $m(\Gamma)\!=\!3$ as before, and there is a unique $\Gamma$-type log map in $Y_\eset$ with those constraints, we conclude that the contribution of $\Gamma$-type curves to (\ref{productGW_e}) is again $3$.
-In examples like this, where there is a non-constant map $u_{v_0}$ in a stratum $Y_I$ with $|I|\!\neq\!1$, for any decomposition of $\ov\cM_{g,k}(Y_\eset,A)_\Gamma$ into a fiber product of relative spaces, either $u_{v_0}$ should be considered in one of the relative moduli spaces (which would result in relative spaces with $\mfs\!\notin\!\N^S$), or it should be removed while its non-trivial GW contribution affects the matching conditions of the remaining parts.
-Both options sound very complicated! \eEx
+In examples like this, where there is a non-constant map $u_{v}$ in a stratum $X_{I_v}$ with $|I_v|\!\neq\!1$, for any decomposition of $\ov\cM_{g,k}(X_\eset,A)_\Gamma$ into a fiber product of relative spaces, either (1) $u_{v}$ has to be considered in one of the relative moduli spaces (which normally results in relative spaces with $\mfs\!\notin\!\N^N$), or (2) $(\Si_v,u_v)$ should be removed while its non-trivial GW contribution affects the matching conditions of the remaining parts.
+The first idea is a motivation behind studying punctured log GW invariants \cite{ACGSII}. \eEx